Madeline Schizas

 Madeline Schizas (born February 14, 2003) is a Canadian figure skater.
-She is the 2022 CS Golden Spin of Zagreb bronze medalist, the 2020 International Challenge Cup bronze medalist, and a two-time Canadian national champion (2022, 2023), and represented Canada at the 2022 Winter Olympics.
+She is a three-time ISU Challenger Series bronze medalist, the 2020 International Challenge Cup bronze medalist, and a three-time Canadian national champion (2022–23, 2025), and represented Canada at the 2022 Winter Olympics.

 Personal life

 Schizas was born on February 14, 2003, in Oakville, Ontario.
 She is the daughter of economist Linda Nazareth, and former broadcaster Lou Schizas.
-Her mother is of Indian Canadian ancestry while her father is Greek Canadian.
+Her mother is of Indian Canadian ancestry while her father is Greek Canadian and French Canadian.

 Schizas attended White Oaks Secondary School in Oakville.
-She was accepted to study music cognition at the University of Waterloo beginning in the fall of 2021 and stated her long-term aim was to become a physician.
-She subsequently transferred to McMaster University, studying in the Department of Psychology, Neuroscience, and Behaviour.
+She was accepted to study Urban Planning at the University of Waterloo beginning in the fall of 2021 and stated her long-term aim was to become a physician.
+She subsequently transferred to McMaster University.

 Career

 Early years

 Schizas began learning to skate in 2006.
-As a child, she attended the 2010 Winter Olympics skating competitions in Vancouver, and in later years would cite witnessing bronze medallist Joannie Rochette's famous short program as "an inspiring moment, and it’s one I will never forget."
+As a child, she attended the 2010 Winter Olympics skating competitions in Vancouver, and in later years would cite witnessing bronze medallist Joannie Rochette's famous short program as "an inspiring moment, and it's one I will never forget."
 She placed sixth skating in the novice ranks at the 2018 Canadian Championships and won silver as a junior at the 2019 Canadian Championships.

 In 2019, she served as a skating double during the filming of the Netflix drama Spinning Out.